 For a person with an anxiety disorder, it is easy for one drink to turn into three or five as they try to silence their mind.
 This self-medication of the underlying mental health issue makes them more likely to develop a dependence and eventually an addiction.

 On the other hand, it is not uncommon for someone who has become addicted to alcohol to develop symptoms of anxiety.
 This can happen because of the effects that alcohol abuse can have on the person’s body, or from withdrawal if they go too long without a drink.

 For those suffering from alcohol addiction and anxiety, the good news is that both are treatable conditions.
 A lot of people view alcohol dependence as the more immediate danger, but without treating the underlying anxiety, patients are more likely to relapse.
 Finding a treatment provider that understands how to treat a co-occurring anxiety disorder can mean the difference between failure and long-term recovery.

 Enterhealth offers an evidence-based alcohol and drug addiction treatment program that was created by a team of addiction experts.
-Based on the latest NIH research, this program is implemented by a full-time staff of addiction-trained physicians, psychiatrists, nurses and therapists, beginning with a thorough medical and psychological assessment, which leads to a personalized treatment plan for each patient.
+Based on the latest NIH research, this program is implemented by a staff of addiction-trained physicians, psychiatrists, nurses and therapists, beginning with a thorough medical and psychological assessment, which leads to a personalized treatment plan for each patient.

 Enterhealth also specializes in treating drug and alcohol addiction with co-occurring issues like anxiety and panic disorder, otherwise known as dual-diagnosis treatment.
-The full-time board-certified medical team at Enterhealth Ranch and Enterhealth Outpatient Center of Excellence, as well as our overall medical approach to recovery, enables us to uniquely address the diagnostic and treatment challenges of dual-addiction disorders.
+The board-certified medical team at Enterhealth Ranch and Enterhealth Outpatient Center of Excellence, as well as our overall medical approach to recovery, enables us to uniquely address the diagnostic and treatment challenges of dual-addiction disorders.